How many words should my child have?

 2 year old girl feeding her baby doll

 The expected range tells you the range between the milestone and the largest number of words that a child is likely to say at a certain age.
-I have mixed feelings about the expected range.
 I like to talk about expected ranges to draw attention to the fact that there is a HUGE range in what’s typical for toddlers.
-But I don’t love using expected ranges because hearing that top number can draw too much attention to the bigger number and leave you feeling really crummy (hello mom guilt!) when you don’t need to worry at all.
+But be careful with expected ranges because hearing that top number can draw too much attention to the bigger number and leave you feeling really crummy (hello mom guilt!) when you don’t need to worry at all.

 I’ll give one example in context to explain milestones, averages, and expected ranges.
 Then we’ll leave the average and expected range in the past, and this post will focus solely on vocabulary milestones.